VegaAbsolute/IotVegaLora2MQTT/README.md

 ## Message structure Description
 #### Topics
 - /IotVegaServer/# - All messages from the application Iotvega Lora2mqtt
-- /IotVegaServer/modalDevice/# - All messages from the application Iotvega Lora2mqtt by modal Device (Possible device models are presented below, For more information, see "Possible device models")
+- /IotVegaServer/modelDevice/# - All messages from the application Iotvega Lora2mqtt by model Device (Possible device models are presented below, For more information, see "Possible device models")
-- /IotVegaServer/modalDevice/devEui - All messages from a specific device.
+- /IotVegaServer/modelDevice/devEui - All messages from a specific device.
 Where DevEui - DevEui of your device.
+##### Example topic
+/IotVegaServer/SI_11/3334448882221113
 #### Messages
 Messages are in JSON format.
 JSON message structure: